PTSD Compensation

 Compensation for Psychological Injuries

-As a victim of a road accident, accident at work or an assault, for example, you may not only suffer from an injury but also psychological trauma, commonly called ‘shock’.
+As a victim of a road accident, an accident at work or an assault, for example, you may not only suffer from an injury but also psychological trauma, commonly called ‘shock’.
 The accident may also cause long-lasting depression or post-traumatic stress disorder (PTSD).
 The psychological effect can be longer than the physical injury suffered.

 Post-traumatic stress disorder compensation for mental health is gaining greater prominence in the press.
 Now, the courts are recognising more than ever the emotional impact of psychological distress, resulting in increased awards for PTSD compensation following an accident.